Skip to content

 Watch for repeated letters

-Around one in five Wordle answers contains a repeated letter (think LEVEL, BOOST).
-If you're on guess four with no solution in sight, consider doubles.
+Roughly one in three Wordle answers contains a repeated letter — 748 of the 2,309 original solutions (~32%).
+Think LEVEL, BOOST, ERROR.
+If you're on guess four with no solution in sight, doubles are a live possibility.

 Don't waste a guess confirming